gsoaresdz/Bikcraft/README.md

 ## **:memo: License**

 This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE).
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/gsoaresdz" target="_blank">gsoaresdz</a>